couchbase/cbft/docs/dev-guide/concepts.md

 stable name (the alias' name) while administrators can dynamically retarget or re-point the index alias to different, real indexes.

-Similar to an email list alias, an index alias in cbft can also "fan-out" to multiple, real indexes.
+Similar to an email list alias, too, an index alias in cbft can also "fan-out" and refer to multiple, real indexes.
+A query on an index alias will scatter-gather the query request against all of the actual, real indexes and merge results.

 ## Source Type